sciZer0/newdiscoveries/c/README.md

 ## 2.3.
 New Concept of Work and New Concept of Energy

 Let's again consider the 3 cases simultaneously:

 <p align="center">
   <img src="/assets/images/cases.png"/><br>
 </p>

-Importantly, in each of the 3 cases, Organism is doing the same action:
+Extremely importantly, in each of the 3 cases,

-During every moment of 30 seconds, Organism, by its Hand applying the same non-zero Force (effort) equal to 196 Newtons, is pushing the object in a certain direction.
+> ### Organism, during every moment of 30 seconds, is pushing the 20 kg object in a certain direction by its Hand applying the same non-zero Force (effort) equal to 196 Newtons.

+*More details on how to calculate Force (effort) in each of the 3 cases a bit below.*

+In each of the 3 cases, during every moment, Orgamism is putting the same effort into the pushing.

+**Since in each of the 3 cases, Organism is putting the same effort into the pushing and we exactly know that in Case #2 Organism, doing the pushing, is spending its Energy (resource) on this Work, then it means that in Case 1# and Case #3, Organism, doing the pushing, is also spending its Energy (resource) on this Work.**

+Moreover,

-**Since in each of the 3 cases, Organism is doing the same action and we exactly know that in Case #2 Organism, while doing the pushing, is doing Mechanical Work and is spending its Energy (resource) on this Work, then it means that in Case 1# and Case #3, Organism, while doing the pushing, is also doing Mechanical Work (Static Mechanical Work) and is also spending its Energy (resource) on this Work.**
+**Since in each of the 3 cases, Organism is doing the same action and we exactly know that in Case #2 Organism, doing the pushing, is doing Mechanical Work and is spending its Energy (resource) on this Work, then it means that in Case 1# and Case #3, Organism, doing the pushing, is also doing Mechanical Work (Static Mechanical Work) and is also spending its Energy (resource) on this Work.**

 Bingo!
 Static Mechanical Work exists.